jpaquim/psycle/trunk/cpsycle/readme.txt

 possible to have more than one midi input or other inputs like a a game controller.
 This still needs to be fully worked out, but at least works for the keyboard and midi input.
 Midi sync is not fully working, too.
-Additional to MFC Psycle, the version has a pianoroll, multitracking and optional a sequenceview that displays the sequence in a gantt layout.
+Additional to MFC Psycle, the version has a pianoroll, multitracking, track scopes and optional a sequenceview that displays the sequence in a gantt layout.
 Besides english, more language are possible, and a spanish language file was added.
 Many limititation of Psycle are related to the file format.
-Internally the use of fixed arrays were replaced by dynamic structures, but many limitations remain to maintain file compatibility.
+Internally the use of fixed arrays were replaced by dynamic structures, but many limitation remain to maintain file compatibility.
 This needs to be worked out further.

 Structure of the host